Remote Desktop On A Non-Standard Port

-For a project I’m working on, we have an automated build server running CruiseControl.NET hosted in a virtual machine.
-We do the same thing for Subtext.
+For a project I worked on, we had an automated build server running CruiseControl.NET hosted in a virtual machine.
+We did the same thing for Subtext (project is dead).

 Some of you may have multiple virtual servers running on the same machine.
 Typically in such a setup (at least typically for me), each virtual server won’t have its own public IP Address, instead sharing the public IP of the host computer.

 This makes it a tad bit difficult to manage the virtual servers since using Remote Desktop to connect to the public IP will connect to the host computer and not the virtual machine.
 The same thing applies to multiple real computers behind a firewall.